AUDIO VERSION: YouTube Podbean

 This confusion over the Messiah’s birthplace is a classic example of God intentionally messing with our minds.
 Yahweh had said the Messiah would come from Bethlehem.
 To “come from” somewhere means you grew up there, it doesn’t mean you only spent the first few years of your life there—years that you can’t even remember as an adult.
 Jesus is “from” Galilee.
 He technically began His life in Bethlehem, but who puts so much weight on technicalities?

 When God prophesies to us, He speaks using words that we can understand and we attach our normal definitions to those words.
 But in real life, God is constantly playing with us in prophecy and it’s a rare day that we see any of His prophecies literally fulfilled.
 Jesus didn’t “come from” Bethlehem—not in the human meaning of that term.
 He didn’t literally sprinkle the nations with His Blood, either (Isa.
 52).
 He didn’t ever park Himself on a literal throne in earthly Jerusalem or restore the Davidic line of Jewish kings (Isa.
 9).
-In fact, He wasn’t even a true descendant of David (see Jesus: The Illegitimate Lion of Judah).
+In fact, He wasn’t even a true descendant of David.
 He was born of a virgin, but ironically the virgin prophecy wasn’t even talking about Jesus, but about a son of the prophet Isaiah (see The Real Immanuel).
 He wasn’t totally silent before His executioners (Isa.
 53).
 He didn’t establish justice on earth (Isa.
 42).
 He didn’t slay the wicked (Isa.
 42).
 According to Yahweh’s sacrificial laws, He didn’t even qualify as a guilt offering for sins (Isa.
-52; see How the Cross Broke the Law).
+52).
 Before you can claim that Jesus fulfilled the prophecies that Yahweh gave about Him, you have to play a lot of games with metaphors, exaggeration, and figurative speech.
 All things that we call “stretching the truth”.
 Does it bother us that our Gods are so intentionally vague and misleading?
 Of course it does.
 But there’s no getting around the fact that this is how They operate.
 If there’s anything we learn from studying biblical prophecy, it’s that we need to keep a wide open mind.
 It doesn’t matter how straightforward some prophecy of God sounds to us today—He’s got a very long track record of fulfilling such promises in ways that don’t feel right at all.

 Notice what an aggressive approach Jesus is suddenly taking.
 He’s not just speaking, He’s shouting.
 He’s getting in people’s faces now—emphatically urging them to follow Him.
 We can feel the tension mounting as Jesus sees His crucifixion drawing near.
 It’s now that we finally get to hear what happened to the cops who were supposed to arrest Jesus.